ddanielaiwuyo/fsm/README.md

 Run simulation
 ---
-These serve to assert the behaviour we expect as writing tests are hard, we can often describe what we expect from a healthy cluster and interrupt it with these simulations.
+These serve to assert the behaviour we expect as writing tests are hard without introducing dataraces on the test itself or messing with the internal concurrent structure of the node.
+The simulations help to describe what we expect from a healthy cluster by interrupting it.
 At the moment they share configs with the Cluster itself, `cluster_config.toml`, later on, we plan on adding more configuration options for the simulations
 ```bash